 What is Kamatama Udon?

-Kamatama Udon is a udon noodle dish that consists of boiled udon noodles mixed with egg and soy sauce infused with dashi broth.
-"Kama" is short for "kamaage," indicating freshly boiled noodles, and "tama" is an abbreviation for 'tamago,' which means eggs.
-Unlike udon noodle soup dishes, this dish doesn't have soup; instead, it is seasoned with egg and dashi soy sauce.
+Kamatama Udon is a dish made with udon noodles, consisting of freshly boiled noodles mixed with a raw egg and soy sauce infused with dashi stock.
+"Kama" is short for "kamaage," referring to freshly boiled noodles, and "tama" is an abbreviation of "tamago," which means egg.
+Unlike udon noodle soup dishes, this dish doesn't contain broth; instead, it is seasoned with egg and dashi soy sauce.

 Exploring dashi soy sauce

 This dish can be enjoyed with regular soy sauce, but it truly shines when drizzled with dashi soy sauce.
-As the name suggests, dashi soy sauce is made by infusing dashi into soy sauce, offering lower sodium content compared to regular soy sauce, while providing strong umami flavors.
+As the name suggests, dashi soy sauce is made by infusing dashi into soy sauce.
+It has a lower sodium content compared to regular soy sauce, while providing a rich umami flavor.

-Using onsen tamago alters the flavor slightly, making it a good choice for those who are not comfortable consuming eggs that are not fully cooked or cannot find eggs that are safe to eat.
+Using onsen tamago slightly alters the flavor, making it a great choice for those who are uncomfortable with consuming undercooked eggs or who don’t have access to eggs that are safe to eat raw.
 This variation is sometimes referred to as "Ontama Udon."

 In Japan, eggs safe for raw consumption are commonly available, so using whole eggs is the most common practice for this dish.
-Due to the blend of eggs and noodles, it is sometimes referred to as the udon version of spaghetti carbonara.
-The combination of the semi-cooked egg flavor with the dashi soy sauce creates a perfect match that is hard to beat.
+Due to the combination of raw egg and udon noodles, it is sometimes referred to as the udon version of spaghetti carbonara.
+The blend of the partially cooked egg and dashi soy sauce creates a perfect match that is hard to beat.

 Common toppings